 Art

 A.R.T.
 Guides are passionate about art and the conversations it encourages.
-Through the program, guides research and engage with the Brooklyn Museum’s encyclopedic collection and special exhibitions through in-depth learning while sharing their perspectives with fellow participants.
+Guides research and engage with the Brooklyn Museum’s encyclopedic collection and special exhibitions, and share their perspectives with fellow participants.

 Research